KennyMcGeoch/LeetCodeExercises/README.md

 3341.
 Find Minimum Time to Reach Last Room I (Medium) 3355.
 Zero Array Transformation I (Medium)
 3362.
 Zero Array Transformation III (Medium)
-3375.
+3363.
+Find the Maximum Number of Fruits Collected (Hard) 3375.
 Minimum Operations to Make Array Values Equal to K (Easy) 3394.
 Check if Grid can be Cut into Sections (Medium) 3392.
 Count Subarrays of Length Three With a Condition (Easy)